kamaukavana-dev/kamaukavana-dev/README.md

 I strive to build software that is scalable, maintainable, and understandable—not merely functional.

-© 2026 Daniel Maina  | Aspiring Software Engineer
+© 2026 Daniel Maina  | Aspiring Software $ Devops Engineer
 Nairobi, Kenya 🇰🇪 🇰🇪